MJoergen/nexys4ddr/offloader/Episodes/ep07_-_UDP/README.md

 (client to Ethernet).
 These two paths are almost completely separate, except that the receive path stores the header needed in the transmit path.
 In particular the UDP response header is not sent until the client has data to send.
-This design allows the client to send multiple replys to a single request.
+This design allows the client to send multiple replies to a single request.

 ## Testing in simulation